mikeplays/base-docker/README.md

 ##### Quick-start commands

-Boostrap Empathy projects giving target extension name.
-Template default is "vanilla" for base empathy app with no extensions.
+Boostrap Empathy projects giving target extension template name.
+Template default is "vanilla" for base empathy app with no extensions, (when no argument is provided).

-Others available are "elib-base", "elib-acl".
+Others available are "elib-base", "elib-acl" and "elib-blog".

-Will fail if codebase path already exists.
+The playbook will fail if codebase path already exists.

 <pre><code class="language-bash">cd ansible
 ansible-playbook ../main.yml -e "op=qs cb=myproject tpl=elib-base"